-This Halloween season will look very different this year, but that shouldn’t stop kids and families from having plenty of festive, fall fun!
-Take a look at this list of fun ways to stay busy and get creative during the spookiest time of year, brought to you by a former teacher turned stay-home virtual instructor to five kids!
+It’s Halloween season!
+Kids and families, get ready for plenty of festive, fall fun!
+Take a look at this list of fun ways to stay busy and get creative during the spookiest time of year, brought to you by teacher and mom to five kids!

 On this Halloween Paper Plate Crafts page, you’ll find instructions for a swirly ghost, a handprint-hair witch, and more.
 You only need construction paper, scissors, glue, and markers.